dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/setting-up-database.md

 > [!div class="checklist"]
 > * Set up the database

-Advance to the next article to learn how to create the web application and data models.
+Advance to the next tutorial to learn how to create the web application and data models.
 > [!div class="nextstepaction"]
 > [Create the web application and data models](creating-the-web-application.md)